-Given the robustness of the PostgreSQL Operator, we think it's helpful to break down the functionality in this step-by-step tutorial.
-The tutorial covers the essential functions the PostgreSQL Operator can perform and covers many common basic and advanced use cases.
+Given the robustness of PGO, we think it's helpful to break down the functionality in this step-by-step tutorial.
+The tutorial covers the essential functions the Postgres Operator can perform and covers many common basic and advanced use cases.